The Netherlands Travel Guide

 Both Amsterdam and the Hague have excellent public transportation with trams, the metro and buses.
 Cash is no longer accepted on most, so you need to buy tickets with debit or credit.

 If Keukenhof Gardens are in your plans, there are many buses and detailed routes from both Amsterdam and Schiphol airport.
-It’s surprisingly easy to get there on your own, whihc is great if you’re not a fan of organized tours.
-To learn more, click here.
+It’s surprisingly easy to get there on your own, which is great if you’re not a fan of organized tours.
+To learn more, see my post of Keukenhof 2025.

 Visa Info For The Netherlands